coq/coq/doc/sphinx/language/gallina-extensions.rst

 is appending to its name, indicating how the variables of its defining context are instantiated.
-The variables of the context of the existential variables which are instantiated by themselves are not written, unless the flag ``Printing Existential Instances`` is on (see Section :ref:`explicit-display-existentials`), and this is why an existential variable used in the same context as its context of definition is written with no instance.
+The variables of the context of the existential variables which are instantiated by themselves are not written, unless the flag :flag:`Printing Existential Instances` is on (see Section :ref:`explicit-display-existentials`), and this is why an existential variable used in the same context as its context of definition is written with no instance.